Frequently Asked Questions

 - What happens if an offering fails to close?

 Reg CF investors will be asked to report income or net worth, and any company investments made in the past year.
 FlashFunders will automatically calculate your annual investment limit.

 Reg D investors must verify their income or net worth in one of two ways.
 The easier way is to provide the contact information for an accountant, lawyer, or financial advisor, who completes a simple electronic form confirming that you qualify.
-Or, you can upload documents, such as financial statements or tax returns, and FinTech Clearing may do a soft pull of your credit report to verify your net worth.
+Or, you can upload documents, such as financial statements or tax returns, a credit report may be needed to verify your net worth.

 If an investor does not cancel an investment commitment in a Reg CF offering before the 48-hour period prior to the offering deadline, the funds will be released to the company upon closing of the offering and the investor will receive securities in exchange for his or her investment.